Louis345/JSFrameworks2022/projects/book-store/BookStoreProject.md

 **One thing to note about the tokens is that they will be different each time you restart the back-end server.
 This means you will need to signin and get a new JWT token every time you restart.**

-In every other AJAX request, you must include the JWT token you received in the _Authorization_ header.
+In many of the other APIs, you are required to included the JWT token you received in the _Authorization_ header.
 Here is an example with Axios:

 ```javascript
 // You should not hardcode this